rnd-rbn/fluentel/README.md

 #### How to buy more minutes

 Callers can buy more minutes directly over the phone!
 Fluentel uses [Twilio Pay](https://www.twilio.com/pay) to provide a safe & secure, PCI-compliant environment.
 Fluentel does not record or save your payment information.

+#### Why isn't Fluentel free like other apps?
+Other apps use your data and presence to show you ads.
+You're paying for it with your attention and privacy.
+Also, some of these other apps are venture-funded and may not even be profitable, which means eventually [they will shut down (SharedTalk and HelloLingo)](https://www.quora.com/Why-is-Sharedtalk-closing-down).
+Fluentel is priced low enough to barely cover costs and grow sustainably.
+We have to cover the costs of using [Twilio's programmable voice, programmable messaging, SendGrid email API, and Verify](https://www.twilio.com/pricing).
+Generally, traditional telephone calls are more expensive than [VoIP calls](https://www.twilio.com/blog/what-is-voip-phone).

 #### Every call is recorded